 II.
 HOW WE MAY USE AND DISCLOSE YOUR MEDICAL INFORMATION

-We use and disclose your medical information for many different reasons.
+We use and disclose your medical information with the exception of psychotherapy notes for many different reasons.
 Below is the description of the different categories of uses and disclosures as well as some examples of each category.
 Not every use or disclosure in a category will be listed.

-13. Fundraising activities.
+N. Fundraising activities.
 We may use your medical information to raise funds at our organization.
 The money raised through these activities is used to expand and support the health care services and educational programs we offer the community.
-We would only release contact information, such as your name, address and phone number and non specific dates you received treatment or services at EVMS Medical Group.
-If you do not want us to contact you for fundraising efforts, you must notify our Privacy Office in writing.
+We would only release contact information, such as your name, address and phone number, non-specific dates you received treatment or services at EVMS Medical Group, department in which the service was provided, name of your treating physician, healthcare outcomes and health insurance status.
+If you do not want us to contact you for fundraising efforts, you must notify our Privacy Office through one of the following channels:

 EVMS Medical Group

-1. Fundraising.
+a.
+Fundraising.
 We may use information about you (such as your name, address, and phone number) in order to contact you.
-If you do not wish to be contacted as a part of our fundraising efforts, you may "opt out" in writing, or complete an "opt out" form available in each clinical unit.
+If you do not wish to be contacted as a part of our fundraising efforts, you may "opt out" using one of the methods listed above.

 In any other situation not described above, we will ask for your written authorization before using or disclosing any of your medical information.
 Authorization forms are available at each clinical department.
 If you choose to sign an authorization to disclose your medical information, you can later revoke that authorization in writing to stop any future uses and disclosures.